-39. How common are negotiated remedies?
+40. How common are negotiated remedies?
 Can negotiated remedies be challenged by third parties?

-Since 2012, CADE has cleared around 50 transactions subject to conditions, some of them negotiated remedies.
-A recent example involved the merger between Lafarge and Holcim (see Merger Case No. 08700.007621/2014-42), which was cleared by CADE in December 2014 subject to the execution of a commitment letter.
+Since May 2012, CADE has cleared around 30 transactions subject to conditions, some of them negotiated remedies.
+Some recent examples include the mergers between Lafarge and Holcim (see Merger Case No. 08700.007621/2014-42) and ALL and Rumo (see Merger Case No. 08700.005719/2014-65), which were cleared by CADE respectively in December 2014 and February 2015 subject to the execution of commitment letters.
 Once a commitment letter has been executed, a third party can no longer challenge it before CADE but only before judicial courts.

-40. Is there a vehicle for reconsideration by the authority of its decision?
+41. Is there a vehicle for reconsideration by the authority of its decision?
 If so, please describe and provide recent examples where reconsideration led to a revised outcome.